translate/pootle/docs/server/project_setup.rst

    .. image:: ../_static/project_form_bottom_links.png

-The existing languages enabled for the project are listed.
+The existing languages enabled for the project are listed, including an optional mapping to the language code used in the filesystem (in the screenshot below you can see that ``fr_FR`` on filesystem maps to ``fr`` on Pootle).
 In our example we are adding **Arabic** to the project:

 .. image:: ../_static/enable_new_tp_through_admin_UI.png